-Index-based investments and exchange traded funds are classified as Level 1 when the security is actively traded and a reliable price is observable.
+Index-based investments and ETFs are classified as Level 1 when the security is actively traded and a reliable price is observable.
+ETFs are classified as Level 2 when the security is thinly traded and based primarily on observable market data.